winter-x64/WebFlake/GETTING_STARTED.md

 Your task is to create a Christmas Themed webpage using HTML, CSS, and JavaScript to showcase your skills.
 Judging criteria include creativity, accessibility, and programming skills.

+> Note: It's a frontend project, so no backend is required!!!

 Google is your buddy

 ## Getting started